vijai-mohan/Refrag2/README.md

 # Refrag2: Retrieval-Augmented Generation with Aligned Embeddings

-Goal of this project is to continue the research if Refrag paper.
-There are a few improvements needed for graduating Refrag reaearch and using it in production
+The primary objective of this project is to advance the Refrag work from a research prototype into production-ready technology.
+To achieve this, several key improvements are required:

-1. Upgrade Refrag recipes to start from a post trained model instead of a pretrained model.
-This will make the technology available across all the open source models and potentially simplify the recipe.
+## 1. Upgrade Refrag recipes to use post-trained models
+Transition recipe foundations from **pretrained** models to **post-trained** models.
+This change will:
+- broaden compatibility across open-source model families
+- potentially simplify the overall recipe pipeline

-2. Change the context window format to also include document ids, so we can interleave embeddings and raw text such that citation information is preserved
+## 2. Revise the context window format to include document identifiers
-3. Modify the encoder input to take the query, so that the chunk selection is query dependent.
-This will also eliminate the need to use RL and allow for just using a gate on a chunk level to decide which ones to pass along.
+Update the context window so that **document IDs** are embedded alongside raw text.
+This enables:
+- interleaving embeddings and text
+- maintaining citation and provenance fidelity throughout retrieval

+## 3. Enable query-dependent encoding
+Modify the encoder to **condition on the input query** to drive chunk selection.
+This upgrade:
+- makes chunk scoring query-specific
+- removes the need for reinforcement learning
+- allows for simple chunk-level gating to determine which segments are passed forward
 ## Documentation

 Use this table of contents to find what you need quickly: